martingalevoiceless/KinkList/README.md

 ## Entering preferences
 You can enter your preferences using buttons near each item.
+Pressing on a selection once again would deselect it.
 Additionally, you can enter Edit mode and enter your preferences one at a time: use green button in the upper right corner.
+You can use keyboard to navigate the menu: you can press number key (either on the top row or on a NumPad) to select your kink preference.
+They are labeled with a corresponding key.
+Additionally, you can press `Up` or `Right` to skip to a next kink. `Down` and `Left` will bring you to the previous one.

 ## Resetting your progress
 If you want to start from scratch, use red Reset button to clean all of your selections to default configuration.

-## Customizing your list
+## Presets
-Right now you are already able to edit the list to match your desires!
-Use Settings button in the upper right corner to bring up the configuration panel.
-In there you can add, modify, replace, and remove categories and entries you want.
+Presets allow you to customize your lists the way you like and have multiple different configurations ready to use.
+To start using them, hover over or tap on the Settings button in the upper right corner, then select `Presets` from the dropdown.
+By default you have presets supplied at launch, but you can create your own.
+- `Create` button will create a new preset with default configuration.
+- `Duplicate` will duplicate currently selected preset (along with selections of kinks already present).
+- `Rename` allows you to rename a preset you already have.
+- `Delete` a preset if you have to.
+- Don't forget to `Save` your changes.
+Or you can `Select` the current preset, closing the overlay and start editing it to your desire.

-### Syntax
+### Preset syntax
+When creating a new preset, you have a somewhat intuitive way to edit its entries.
 Each category must have a name, columns, and items.
 Categories must be separated with at least one blank line.

 > If you see items enclosed in triangle or square brackets (like this: `<example>`), you have to replace them with the appropriate item.
 Do not include the brackets themselves.

 - `#<Category name>`
-- (`<Column name>[, <Another column name>]...)`
+- `(<Column name>[, <Another column name>]...)`
 - `* <Item name>`

 Example: